cscart/cscart-yandex-tank-addon/README.md

 # cscart-yandex-tank-addon
-Generate configuration for Yandex.Tank to benchmark performance of your site
+Generate configuration for Yandex.Tank to benchmark performance of your site.

 ## Usage (CLI)